yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 # Packaging Processing Units

 In order to deploy Processing Units, you need to package them in a distributable form.
-The OpenSpaces Maven plugin allows you to package two types of distributables supported by GigaSpaces: a single JAR archive and an open directory structure.
+The OpenSpaces Maven plugin allows you to package two types of distributable supported by XAP: a single JAR archive and an open directory structure.

 Make sure you are in the directory of the project.
 To package the Processing Units, use the following command-line from the main project directory: